All about Cottontail Rabbits

 Nesting and bunnies

-At birth, the kits are about 4 inches long, deaf, blind, nearly bald and their ears are flattened.
-Their mother nurses them for the first time and then covers them with grasses, leaves, fur or other soft debris.
-She doesn’t remain with them, to avoid attracting attention.
+At birth, the kits are about 4 inches (10 cm) long, deaf, blind, nearly bald, and their ears are flattened.
+Their mother nurses them for the first time and then covers them with grasses, leaves, fur, or other soft debris.
+She doesn’t remain with them to avoid attracting attention.

 Three baby cottontail rabbits visible lying in nest dug into pile of wood mulch.

 The kits snuggle tightly side by side and stay still and quiet.
 Their eyes open in about a week.
-In two weeks they begin taking tentative excursions from the nest and, at about this same time, their long ears start to raise up from their flat position.
+In two weeks, they begin taking tentative excursions from the nest, and at about this same time, their long ears start to rise up from their flattened position.

-Starting at about 10 days the kits eat their mother’s “cecotropes” (SEE-ko-tropes).
+At about 10 days, the kits eat their mother’s “cecotropes (SEE-ko-tropes).
 These are pellets that exit through her anus, but they aren’t feces.
-Instead, they’re highly nutritious, gel-like, fermented droppings are produced in a rabbit’s cecum, a pouch located between the large and small intestines.
-Cecotropes contain proteins, fiber, B and K vitamins, other nutrients, and gut microbes that are essential in the digestion of solid food.
+Instead, they’re highly nutritious, gel-like, fermented droppings produced in a rabbit’s cecum, a pouch located between the large and small intestines.
+Cecotropes contain proteins, fiber, B and K vitamins, other nutrients, and gut microbes essential to the digestion of solid food.
 Without them, the kits’ guts become overwhelmed with abnormal bacteria, and they can die a painful death.
-(Domestic kits need them, too, at this age, and partly for this reason, it’s difficult to keep orphaned ones alive.)
+(Domestic kits need them, too, at this age, and partly for this reason, it’s challenging to keep orphaned ones alive.)

 Adult rabbits of all species produce and eat their cecotropes to re-ingest nutrients, consuming them directly from their anus as they’re expelled.
-Because they’re taken this way, they’re rarely seen.
+Because they’re taken this way, cecotropes are rarely found.
 The round, brown pellets we see rabbits leave behind on the ground are true feces.
-(This re-ingestion of nutrients is similar to deer and other ruminants that chew their cud, which can read about on this page: White-tailed Deer.)
+(This re-ingestion of nutrients is akin to deer and other ruminants chewing their cud, which you can read about here: White-tailed Deer)

 Mother cottontail standing over her nest with babies suckling her teats.

-The cottontail mother continues to visit her kits until they’re 18 to 21 days old.
-By then, they’re foraging on their own but still need her milk.
+The cottontail mother visits her kits until they’re eighteen to twenty-one days old.
+They’d been foraging independently by then but still needed her milk.
 They grow into fluffy, playful juveniles, jumping into the air and chasing each other around while making low purring, growling, and grunting sounds.
-All this playing gives them the skills they’ll need for maneuvers to win mates, rule their turf and save their lives.
-They hang around together for about seven weeks and then split off into their solitary lives.
+All this playing gives them the skills they’ll need to rule their turf, win mates, and save their own lives.
+They hang around together for about seven weeks and then split into solitary lives.
 Watch a mother defend her babies from a snake

 Food sources

-Cottontails are herbivores with 17,000 taste buds (humans have 8,000 –10,000), so they probably enjoy an intense flavor array, with subtleties we humans can’t imagine.
-There may be an exquisite expanse of flavors in, say, salad greens that we humans can’t detect, but make them delectable to rabbits.
+Cottontails are herbivores with 17,000 taste buds (humans have 8,000 to 10,000), so they probably enjoy an exquisite expanse of flavors in, say, salad greens that we humans can’t detect.

-In spring and summer, cottontails feed on buds, clover, lush grasses, dandelion heads, flower blossoms, legumes, lettuce, and even fruit.
+In spring and summer, cottontails feed on buds, clover, lush grasses, dandelion heads, flower blossoms, legumes, lettuce, and fruit.
 In winter, they eat buds, stems, and the bark of woody plants, including young trees.
-They also eat spilled seed at bird feeders.
+They also eat spilled seeds at bird feeders.

 Habitat

 Eastern Cottontails are territorial, especially the females during mating season.
 Neither sex ventures very far from their preferred home turf.
 They’re active year-round and prefer edge environments—open areas flanked by dense cover, such as meadows, farmlands, the edge of swamps and marshes, residential areas, and forest clearings.
 They travel a route of relative safety.
-For instance, one might skirt the side of a woodpile, follow along the front of some thickets, then brush through grasses and finally push through the hedgerow to the meadow.
-City life has put these fragile animals at a bit of a disadvantage against predators because of the lack of thickets and dense grasses.
+For instance, one might skirt the side of a woodpile, follow along the front of some thickets, brush through grasses, and finally push through the hedgerow to the meadow.
+Urban areas can put these fragile animals at a disadvantage against predators because of the lack of thickets and dense grasses.

 Defenses

-Always on the lookout for danger, cottontails generally move slowly and hop only short distances, then crouch or freeze.
-Movement draws the eye, while staying still can hide the animal, as its hair color usually blends into the surroundings.
+Always looking for danger, cottontails generally move slowly, hop only short distances, then crouch or freeze.
+Movement draws the eye while staying motionless can hide the animal, as its hair color usually blends into the surroundings.
 If detected, they bound away through one of their several escape routes.
-Mahatma Gandhi once said (probably in a different context) “A rabbit that runs away from the bull-terrier is not particularly non-violent,” and if it gets cornered, it may deliver a “rabbit punch:” It leaps in the air and over the back of its predator, and while aloft, delivers a powerful kick to the back of its enemy’s head or neck with its hind legs.1 If it gets caught, it’ll fight to its death.
+Mahatma Gandhi once said (probably in a different context), “A rabbit that runs away from the bull-terrier is not particularly non-violent.
+One that gets cornered may deliver a “rabbit punch: It leaps in the air and over the back of its predator and, while aloft, delivers a powerful kick to the back of its enemy’s head or neck with its hind legs.1 If it gets caught, it’ll fight to its death.

 Predators

-Rabbits are an important link in the food chain, and if their plenteous rate of reproduction is any indicator, nature intended it that way.
-Still, it’s sad to think of how expendable and vulnerable they are.
+Rabbits are an important link in the food chain.
+If their plenteous reproduction rate is any indicator, nature intended it that way.
+Still, it’s sad to think of how expendable and vulnerable nature has intended them.
 Predators include owls, crows, hawks, foxes, skunks, coyotes, raccoons, opossums, snakes, weasels, cats and dogs, hunters, and vehicles.

 Share.